storj/storj/docs/blueprints/linux-setup.md

 - Modify the `debian/rules` file to embed a `config.yaml` template file and create a `/var/lib/storj/storagenode/bin` directory (where the binaries will be put).
 - Create the script that will check the storagenode and storagenode-updates latest available versions, download them, put them in the `/var/lib/storj/storagenode/bin`
 - create the `storj-storagenode` system user in the post-installation script (`debian/postinst`).
 It should own the `/var/lib/storj/storagenode/bin` directory.
 It should be able to write the storage directory.
-- Implement a systemD service running storagenode binary.
+- Implement a systemd service running storagenode binary.
 It will be installed by calling `dh_installsystemd` in `debian/rules`
     - https://vincent.bernat.ch/en/blog/2017-systemd-golang
     - https://vincent.bernat.ch/en/blog/2018-systemd-golang-socket-activation
 - Create the debconf script that will gather user inputs and saves the config.yaml file in the configuration folder.